 - With its templates, Bootstrap allows even inexperienced users to easily create websites through demos and tutorials.

 - The Bootstrap framework comprises various components like navigation bars, dropdowns, progress bars, thumbnails, and so on, all of which can be seamlessly incorporated into your web page.

 The Ionic framework provides a command-line interface that allows you to develop applications without code.
 As another open-source, front-end framework, Ionic makes developing high-quality desktop and mobile apps possible.
 Developers use this tool to create hybrid mobile applications as well.

-- Ionic utilizes the same codebase for delivering a unified look and feel across mobile platforms.
+- Ionic utilizes the same codebase for delivering a unified look and feels across mobile platforms.
 With a single codebase, developers can create apps that work on all the major app stores and mobile web.